masstensor/Documentation/README.md

 ## Arkreen Network Vision

+**Phase 1: 1-3 years**
-Phase 1 1-3 years Climate Tech Stack and Renewable Energy Certificate.
+**Climate Tech Stack and Renewable Energy Certificate.**

-* Arkreen Network will provide a climate tech stack, including blockchain, IoT, and token, to offer trustless digital MRV standards for Renewable Energy Certificate(REC) and Regenerative Finance (ReFi) to monetize energy network data.
+* Arkreen Network will provide a climate tech stack, including blockchain, IoT, and token, to offer trustless digital MRV standards for decarbonization applications such as Renewable Energy Certificate(REC) and Regenerative Finance (ReFi) to monetize energy network data.
-* We aim to connect 1 million distributed renewable energy equipment (particularly PV panels) online\&onchain leveraged by token incentives and REC revenue.
+* We aim to connect 1 million distributed renewable energy equipment (particularly PV panels) online\&onchain leveraged by token incentives and service revenue.

+**Phase 2: 3-5 years**
-Phase 2 3-5 years Global Energy Network and Distributed Energy Resources.
+**Global Energy Network and Distributed Energy Resources.**

-* Arkreen network will partner with global DER players with its global renewable equipment, i.e., photovoltaic panel and storage battery.
+* Arkreen Network will partner with global DER players with its global renewable equipment, i.e., photovoltaic panel and storage battery.
-* Arkreen will promote Green Computation and EV charging columns.
+* More application scenarios such as Green Computation and EV charging columns.

-Phase 3 5 years and beyond SubDAO driven climate+crypto solutions.
+**Phase 3: 5 years and beyond**
+**SubDAO driven climate+crypto solutions.**

 * Arkreen Network will migrate its experience in the power sector to other fields with climate+crypto solutions.